AMBARAGONDA-RAHUL/credit-card-fraud-detection-ml/STEPS/STEP-1.md

 We begin by importing the necessary Python libraries: numpy, pandas, matplotlib and seaborn for data handling, visualization and model building.

-import numpy as np
+1.import numpy as np

-import pandas as pd
+2.import pandas as pd

-import matplotlib.pyplot as plt
+3.import matplotlib.pyplot as plt

-import seaborn as sns
+4.import seaborn as sns

-from matplotlib import gridspec
+5.from matplotlib import gridspec